playwolsey/klaus/README.md

 This boilerplate shows ways to

-+ Use mysql in Koa2
++ Use postgres in Koa2
-+ CORS Ajax request
++ Fetch request
 + Ajax Login and Ajax Logout in Koa2, based on [koa-passport](https://github.com/rkusa/koa-passport) and [passport-local](https://github.com/jaredhanson/passport-local)
-+ Export excel in Koa2, based on [excel-export](https://github.com/functionscope/Node-Excel-Export)
 + Serve static files in Koa2
 + Integrate with Redux App
 + Use charts(D3.js, Echarts, plot) library in Redux App